scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 .. image:: ../images/demand-rcu.png
     :alt: Demand RCU

 This graph shows Read Capacity Units (RCUs) over time.
-To convert this to operations per second, we know that 1 RCU = 1 strongly consistent read per second for an item up to 4 KB in size.
+To convert this to ops/sec, we know that 1 RCU = 1 strongly consistent read per second for an item up to 4 KB in size.
 So assuming you’re making strongly consistent reads and the reads are ≤ 4 KB:

 * At the peak we can observe ~5,000 reads/sec.
 * In quieter periods it’s ~1,000 reads/sec.